All Episodes

 Next will be the cops.

-Always lay off the first responders to get the citizens all worked up.
+They always lay off the first responders to get the citizens all worked up.

-You know, I uh it is East St. Louis.
+You know, it is East St. Louis.

 It is East St. Louis, Illinois.

-I mean, after we finish bulldozing Flint, take the bulldozers down to East St. Louis and then have at it.
+I mean, after we finish bulldozing Flint, take the bulldozers down to East St. Louis and have at it.

-What else was I gonna say?
+What else are I going to say?

-Uh oh, I had a quick question.
+Oh, I had a quick question.

 Folks, serious question here.